-Further details on monitoring of ecological metrics, including water quality, carbon sequestration and biodiversity, and how and where reporting on this monitoring would take place, was raised in the IPCC submission and by Kildare County Council.
-Butterfly Conservation Ireland also suggested that monitoring of Large Heath butterfly be considered to assess the success of the proposed rehabilitation actions.
+Further details on monitoring of ecological metrics was raised by Butterfly Conservation Ireland, who suggested that monitoring of Large Heath butterfly be considered to assess the success of the proposed rehabilitation actions.
 The ICMSA queried if a hydrological baseline was being established on surrounding private land in relation to assessing ex-situ impacts arising from re-wetting.
 Michael Fitzmaurice TD queried what monitoring was being undertaken to assess carbon emission reductions and storage within the bogs as part of PCAS.